-Mr. Zhang Ke, aged 56, was appointed as executive director, vice chairman and chief executive officer in October 2020.
-Mr. Zhang is a partner of Yunfeng Capital.
+Mr. Cheung David (former name: Zhang Ke), aged 57, was appointed as executive Director, Vice Chairman and chief executive officer in October 2020.
+Mr. Cheung is a partner of Yunfeng Capital.
 He was the chief strategy consultant of China Taiping Insurance Group Limited, vice chairman of Taiping Life Insurance Limited ("Taiping Life"), chairman of Taiping Poly Investment Management Co., Ltd., director of Shanghai Rural Commercial Bank Co.
-Ltd., the secretary of the party committee, director and general manager of Taiping Life, general manager of Taiping General Insurance Co., Ltd. Mr. Zhang is the vice-president of the Insurance Association of China, chairman of China Insurance Marketing Elite Alliance Council ("中國保險營銷精英聯盟理事會"), global international director of LIMRA-LOMA, a full member of Geneva Association, part-time visiting professor of Sichuan University and is a senior financial manager.
+Ltd., the secretary of the party committee, director and general manager of Taiping Life, and general manager of Taiping General Insurance Co., Ltd. Mr. Cheung is the vice-president of the Insurance Association of China, chairman of China Insurance Marketing Elite Alliance Council ("中國保險營銷精英聯盟理事會"), global international director of LIMRA-LOMA, a full member of Geneva Association, part-time visiting professor of Sichuan University and is a senior financial manager.

-Mr. Zhang obtained a doctoral degree in economics from Sichuan University in December 2006 and a bachelor's degree in philosophy from Sichuan University in July 1985.
+Mr. Cheung obtained a doctoral degree in economics from Sichuan University in December 2006 and a bachelor's degree in philosophy from Sichuan University in July 1985.

-Mr. Huang Xin, aged 45, was appointed as an executive Director and a member of the Remuneration Committee in November 2015.
+Mr. Huang Xin, aged 46, was appointed as an executive Director and a member of the Remuneration Committee in November 2015.
 Mr. Huang is a partner and a member of the investment committee of Yunfeng Capital.
 Mr. Huang served as vice president of Shanghai Kaituo Capital Limited from 2006 to 2010, where he was in charge of various investments.
 Mr. Huang was vice president of finance at Target Media Holdings Limited from 2005 to 2006, where Mr. Huang managed its daily financial operations and led its equity financing and merger and integration with Focus Media Holding Limited.
 Mr. Huang worked at General Electric Company from 1997 to 2005.

-Mr. Huang is currently a director of Sanxiang Impression Co., Ltd (stock code: 000863) which is listed on the Shenzhen Stock Exchange and a director of YTO Express Group Co., Ltd (stock code: 600233) which is listed on the Shanghai Stock Exchange.
-Mr. Huang is a director of Jade Passion, a substantial shareholder of the Company.
+Mr. Huang is currently a director of YTO Express Group Co., Ltd (stock code: 600233) which is listed on the Shanghai Stock Exchange and he was a director of Sanxiang Impression Co., Ltd (stock code: 000863) which is listed on the Shenzhen Stock Exchange until 29 June 2021.
+Mr. Huang is also a director of Jade Passion, a substantial shareholder of the Company.